Public Health in Colombia, 2018

-Andreína, an MPH student from Cornell, discusses her time participating in the 2018 Public Health in Colombia course.
+Nato, an MS Global Health student from Syracuse University, tells us about her time participating in the 2018 Public Health in Colombia course.

 During the short program “Public health in Colombia,” we took part in various lectures and academic excursions in and around the capital city.
 Complementing the academic context, there were different social and cultural activities that made up the summer program in Bogota, Colombia that enabled us to learn more about Colombia and its culture.

 The summer course consisted of a four-week duration and explored aims around public health policy in Colombia.
 This provided students with cultural perspective of healthcare provision in Colombia, within the context of the recent conflict and peace deal and the challenges that this brought about.
 The morning sessions intersected with the afternoon site visits – looking at the following subjects: Colombian history, conflict, peace agreement, chronic diseases, statutory law, health care, demographics, injury prevention, burden of disease, mental and maternal health.
 Our site visits took us to places such as visiting the Colombian armed forces, the United Nations, different Ministries of Health, the Cancer Institute, and a health insurance company for example.

 In addition, in between the academic work, there were various cultural excursions and activities that occurred after lectures and during the weekend.
 We had the chance to meet the British Ambassador to Colombia and do the weekend hike to beautiful Choachi Waterfall and other activities involving the presidential election, soccer watching (very important in Colombia during the World Cup!), Gringo Tuesday, Tejo, a political Graffiti Tour of the city, Monserrate mountain-top and Villa de Leyva.